Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Maritime assistance and rescue operations are cornerstones of international maritime law, reflecting a universal humanitarian duty to aid those in peril at sea.
 These acts, often performed under extreme conditions, not only save lives but also prevent significant economic losses by salvaging vessels and cargo.
 The Colombian Commercial Code provides a clear legal framework for these actions, distinguishing between "assistance" and "salvage" and establishing the conditions for remuneration.

 "Assistance" generally refers to aid provided to a vessel in danger of loss, while "salvage" implies aid given after an accident has occurred, focusing on recovery.
 Both are critical for maintaining safety and order on the high seas.
-The Code ensures that those who undertake these perilous tasks are justly compensated for their efforts, provided certain criteria are met.
+The Code ensures that those who undertake these perilous tasks are justly compensated for their efforts, provided certain criteria are met, thereby incentivizing prompt and effective intervention.

 Article 1545: Remuneration for Assistance and Salvage